 Contact DEP | County Home

-Transfer Station recycling/trash drop-offs - open normal hours.
+Transfer Station recycling/trash drop-offs - modified hours and operations.

 Be in the know - Sign up for service updates and reminders.

 MEMORIAL DAY: County-provided collection postponed Monday, May 25, 2020.
 Transfer Station closed Monday, May 25, 2020.
 Collections slide by one day after Monday, May 25, 2020 with last collection Saturday, May 30, 2020.
 See full holiday schedule.